Caster board: Origins

+Within five years of the caster board’s invention, before Razor’s version eclipsed the others in popularity, a host of designers had come up with small modifications, and for a time the market supported numerous competitors.
+A UK fan site from the 2008 era posted articles about such rides as the T-Board (created by Tierney Rides), the Blade Board, the Exboard, and the OBoard.

 Movement

 The motion requires that the board be twisted back and forth so as to move either just the back foot or both the front and back feet side to side, essentially pushing the board forward at the outside of the movement, before the foot is brought back in the other direction.
 In principle, the act is similar to what is required to propel one who is riding inline skates forward, as opposed to how skateboarders push with their feet on the ground.
 Riding a caster board requires using a twisting motion of hips and legs.

 A rider or "caster boarder" gains speed because each wheel is mounted on a 30° slant on the bottom of each deck.
 When each deck is pushed to the side, it causes the board to be pushed upward by the wheels' rotation against the gradient of the mounts.
 This creates potential energy that is then released moves back down under the rider's weight and its own combined.
 The weight pushing the board back down causes the wheels to turn to face straight again.
 While riding on a caster board, the increase in height is barely noticeable unless the rider twists the board along the vertical axis too hard, causing stability to be momentarily reduced.

 Caster boarding has been introduced into many school curricula as a means of teaching the basic movement principles that govern board-sports.
 The success in its ability to engage with pupils not interested in sport was assessed in a 12-week, 6 secondary school case study in the UK carried out by Curriculum Ex.